-There is no doubt that Amritsar is a hot favourite destination of Punjab, which is known for its scrumptious food, places and hospitality.
+There is no doubt that Amritsar city of Punjab is a hot favourite destination of the state, which is known for its scrumptious food, places and hospitality.
 It is a city of numerous rich stories which encompasses the chronological narratives for centuries.
 Amritsar is a city where one can still feel the vibes of patriotism and get submerged into it totally.
 The humbleness and undying faith can be felt in every corner.

 It’s much scared shrine Golden Temple attracts majority of people from all across the world and can be seen serving here without biasness.
 There is so much to feel in Amritsar and yet the place has been overshadowed to a limited few.
 In this blog, let’s go on a virtual tour and explore the best of Amritsar.
 Here is an ultimate guide to explore Amritsar beyond the Golden temple

 Gobingarh Fort: Right at the center of Amritsar stands Gobingarh Fort, the oldest surviving fort of the city.
 Gobingarh Fort was earlier known as Gujar Singh Fort, which was taken over by Maharaja Ranjit Singh, the founder of Sikh empire, during the 19th century, as a part of his expansionist mission to keep his treasures safe including the prestigious Kohinoor Diamond.
 In the years that follow, Gobingarh fort was soon taken over by the Britishers and it was during the signing of the Lahore Pact in 1850 that the Governor General decided to send the Kohinoor to Prince Albert as a gift.
 Gobingarh fort soon lost its shine and was left in ruins.
 The Punjab Tourism board has restored this fort and opened it for the public